 Stem Cells for Coronary Thrombosis & Acute Myocardial Infarctions

-Long Term Results of MSC+ Cardiac Cell Therapy with Regen Center
+Long Term Results of MSC+ Cardiac Cell Therapy at The Regen Center

 The heart regeneration protocol for damaged myocardium treatment also focuses on the creation of both endothelial and vascular muscle cells that help increase blood supply needed for myocardial repair along with the paracrine effect.
 Cell development improves Paracrine signaling (cell-cell communication) which is critical in helping induce regenerative changes in surrounding cells and can be observed after cell infusions in (bFGF) fibroblast growth factors, (PDGF) platelet derived growth factors, interleukin-1b & TGF-b and play a vital immunomodulatory role in repairing heart tissue after heart attacks.(26563414)